MarkhamLee/internet-and-iot-data-platform/etl_pipelines/README.md

 * I stored all secrets in Kubernetes and stored all other env variables in Kubernetes config maps

-### Testing
-* The testing process was:
-    * Just running the python scripts locally
-    * Building the images and then running them as K8s cron jobs and/or via Portainer to test them further.

 Once the above was fine, I would then deploy them with one or more orchestration tools.